Zeioth/markmap.nvim/README.md

 ## TODOS
 * The watch feature is currently broken: We should call it async so we can keep working on nvim.
 * We should though kill the process after a certain time.
 Otherwise processess may stack.
 It would be nice to give the user an option to decide the session time, and/or a command to kill all processess.
+* The ideal solution would be to use RCP to check when the browser tab is closed, like markdown-preview.nvim does.